Tuesday 5 May

 |Number of times we have given customers the help they required

 All figures rounded to the nearest 1,000.
-Figures may not sum due to rounding
+Figures might not sum due to rounding

 Annual target 2014/15 for customer contacts: 16m